FreeKev/TreasureGram/README3point5.md

   ...
 ```

-We will then make then run a migration to make this chagne reflect in our database:
+We will then make then run a migration to make this change reflect in our database:

 ```bash
   python manage.py makemigrations